 A new series of narratives recorded by Bradley Roberts and Pin Rada for PY Media with APY Lands Elder Ginger Wikilyiri and Amos Frank about the construction of a traditional shelter.

 Kupi-kupi (whirlwind) is the somewhat mystical and elusive being that travels the length and breadth of the APY Lands (and beyond) finding out and informing us of all the positive stories that have been happening in education.
 Whether a student, class, or entire school endeavour – Kupi-kupi will be there and like a voice carried on the wind will spread the news across the land!

 The Rubbish Show – Tjukurpa raputjitjarala wangkara kulini

 Listen to the rubbish show Wednesday’s at 12 pm as we explore the issue of waste management on the APY Lands.
-Guest speakers from various community organisations are joined by Thomas Holder for awareness building discussion on current waste management practices and issues.
+Guest speakers from various community organisations are in discussion on current waste management practices and issues.

 Nganaku Raputji Palatja?
 Who owns that rubbish?

 These have been produced as part of an information campaign by PY Media and the South Australian Government Department of Planning, Transport and Infrastructure.